hardope/DSA/README.md

 * List
 * Modules

-#### List: Stack can be implemented using lists
+#### Implementing Stack using lists
 * Push operation: list append function
 * pop operation: list pop function

-#### Modules
+#### Implementing Stack using Modules
 * Collections Module(deque class)
-deque class in collection module has the pop and append function ensbling use in the stack data type
+deque class in collection module has the pop and append function enabling use in the stack data type

 * Queue Module(Lifo Queue)
      - For push operation "put" method is used